-- Start with light weights to get the feel of the exercise and the and form down.
-Doing ten reps to start your training program with should feel somewhat easy.
+- Start with light weights to get the feel of the exercise and then form down.
+Doing ten reps to start your training program should feel somewhat easy.

-- Every workout, increase either your amount of weights, or the amount of reps you do.
+- Every workout, increase either your amount of weight or the number of reps you do.
 For example, if you did 12 reps with 15 pounds, do 17.5 pounds for 10 reps the following workout.
-The workout after that, do 12 reps with the same weight, and then increase the weight a little bit you next workout.
+The workout after that, do 12 reps with the same weight, and then increase the weight a little bit on your next workout.
 Be conservative, but consistent with your progression.

-- After a few weeks, it will be difficult to continue progress.
+- After a few weeks, it will be difficult to continue to progress.
 That's O.K.
 Train hard and take note of what you did.
-For example, if you did 8 reps with 30 pounds, but could not finish the 9th rep, try as hard as you can maintaining form.
+For example, if you did 8 reps with 30 pounds, but could not finish the 9th rep, try as hard as you can to maintain form.
 If you cannot finish, note what you did.

 - Wait at least 48 hours in between workouts.

-- Try the same weight again, and see if you can get one more rep then the last time.
+- Try the same weight again, and see if you can get one more rep than the last time.
 More often than not, you will be able to do so.
 The body will get stronger.
-Eventually you will get to 12 reps again.
+Eventually, you will get to 12 reps again.
 Move up the weight a little bit more for the next workout, and start the whole process again.

 - Move as quickly as you can between sets, but make sure you can do another hard set before you begin.